TaroEld/BBbuilder/README.md

 The default templates are found in the [Templates](Templates) folder within the .zip.
 You can customize these templates by either editing the existing ones, or adding new folders.
 Within the files and filenames, certain template strings are replaced:
-	- "$name" -> <modname>
+	- "$modname" -> <modname>
-	- "$Name" -> Upper-case-modname
+	- "$uppercase" -> Upper-case-modname
-	- "$Space" -> CamelCase modname, where underscores are removed and the following letter capitalised.
+	- "$namespace" -> CamelCase modname, where underscores are removed and the following letter capitalised.
 Example: "mod_new_thing" -> "ModNewThing"

 Example usage: `bbbuilder init mod_my_first_mod -template ui -replace`